Gray Fox Report: April 2020

 Total Numbers of Gray Foxes in the Palo Alto Baylands Nature Preserve

-As of March 31, 2019, we have two resident gray foxes occupying the Palo Alto Baylands Nature Preserve.
+As of April 2020, we have two adult gray foxes living in the Palo Alto Baylands Nature Preserve.

 - Check out our Facebook page.